 Other substances that people may microdose include:

-However, classic hallucinogens, such as LSD and psilocybin, are the most common and well-researched options.
+However, classic hallucinogens, such as LSD and psilocybin, are the

 Few studies have investigated the effects of microdosing directly.
 Furthermore, experts know little about the effects of long-term microdosing.

 Another issue is that many studies to date have relied on self-reporting.
 This method often involves asking questions to people who have been microdosing or were already interested in it.
 As such, there may be a bit of bias in these studies, as the people may expect to have a good experience while microdosing.

 There is not yet enough strong evidence, including comparative research using placebos, to make a case for microdosing.